joerivanveen/bloembraaden/README.md

 We like **unicorns** more than uniforms...

-While the code is free to setup and use, we also offer Bloembraaden as a hosted solution, if you’d rather be creative than maintaining your server.
+While the code is free to setup and use, Bloembraaden also exists as a hosted solution, if you’d rather be creative than maintaining your server.

 ## What does it do